 This chapter explains how to create beautifully printed music containing common musical notation.
-For the most basic steps, see Chapter 2 [Tutorial], page 15.
+For the most basic steps, see Chapter 2 [Tutorial], page 13.

-3.1 Single staff notation
+3.1 Single-staff notation

-This section introduces common notation that is used for one voice on one staff.
+This section introduces common notation that is used for the most basic music: one voice written on one staff.